-The gate doesn’t open until 7:00am and because this is probably the top things to do in Kuala Lumpur there will more than likely be people already waiting outside to enter.
+The gate doesn’t open until 7 am and because this is probably the top thing to do in Kuala Lumpur, there will more than likely be people already waiting outside to enter.
 So if you want a perfect Instagram shot with no one else in it, you’ll have to rely on Photoshop.

 2. Eat in Little India

 Little India Brickfields was once simply a residential neighborhood and is now the place to go for delectable Indian cuisine.
-This area is filled with Indian restaurants and shops where you can purchase traditional Indian attire and jewelry.
+This area is full with Indian restaurants and shops where you can purchase traditional Indian attire and jewelry.

 Sri Paandi Restaurant is an incredibly busy restaurant so you probably won’t get great service, but you will get some amazing food.
 Four canisters of curry are shared between all patrons and you’ll have to eat with just your right hand.
 It’s messy and confusing and the cleanliness is questionable, but it’s sure to be one of your most memorable experiences in Kuala Lumpur!

 3. Eat Some More on Jalan Alor Food Street

 Jalan Alor Food Street comes alive in the evenings when the street becomes (mostly) closed to car traffic and hungry locals and foreigners descend.
 This is the best place in the city to eat Chinese and Thai food.
-Restaurant tables spill into the street and the plastic chairs are filled with people drinking beer and eating seafood.
+Restaurant tables spill into the street and the plastic chairs are full of people drinking beer and eating seafood.

 There are several small stalls serving dumplings and a variety of fresh juices if you just want a small snack while you walk around.
 There are also a few souvenir stalls lining the road.

-It’s a great place to go to get a delicious meal, semi-reasonably priced beers, and do some people watching.
+It’s a great place to go to get a delicious meal, semi-reasonable priced beers, and do some people-watching.
 Just be aware that it gets really crowded and you’ll have to make way for a few brave drivers that try to get through.